 If you see someone collapse:

-Starting CPR (cardiopulmonary resuscitation) or using an automatic defibrillator (AED) can save someone's life.
+Starting CPR (cardiopulmonary resuscitation) or using an automatic defibrillator (AED) can save someone's life in cardiac arrest.
 If you need to give CPR:

 If you find an AED, listen carefully to the AED's instructions.
 It gives the person an electric shock to help their heart start working again.
 There are apps you can download to show where AEDs are found.